FrederickAlt/CREALITY-K1-AND-K1-MAX-CFS-RETRUDE-BEFORE-CUT-MOD/docs/auto-refill.md

 it detects compatible replacement material, how it remaps tools, how runout interacts with ending-material flushing, and which commands are involved.

-It is written for readers who do **not** have access to the source code.
+It is written for readers who would like to understand how to replace certain wrapper functionality with a custom code/wrapper.

 For the state model behind `Tnn`, `Tnn_map`, `same_material`, and `last_cmd`, see [`state-model.md`](state-model.md).
 For exact persisted remap/resume JSON and